 We may need to consider: How can we set up our craft to help us paddle in the direction we wish to go?
-How can changing our trim, edge, paddling speed and style aid us in different wind and wave conditions?
+How can changing our trim, edge, paddling speed and style aid our journey?
 How can we best utilise the wind or flow to aid us?
 How is the wind and flow going to affect us?
-Is our craft set up to allow us to both cruise and accelerate throughout the trip?
-How will we paddle effectively to conserve energy and prevent fatigue?